UPMC has a deep commitment to protecting the privacy of your medical information.

 Patients may request a copy of their medical record or ask us to send them to someone else.

-To safeguard your privacy, you must complete and sign a protected health information (PHI) release form before we can send your records.
+To safeguard your privacy, complete and sign a protected health information (PHI) release form.

 On the form, you can let us know:

-Every UPMC patient can request a change to their health record.
+Every UPMC patient can request a change to their medical record if they believe that there is incorrect or incomplete information.

-To amend your record, complete the UPMC patient amendment to PHI form and mail it to the proper medical records department.
+To request a change, complete the UPMC patient amendment to PHI form and mail it to the proper medical records department.
 The process may take up to 60 days.

 Please note, we may consult your doctor before making changes to your record.
 UPMC can also deny the request if we deem your record correct and complete.